Technical SEO: A Beginners Guide To Technical SEO Audits

 Some elements to consider to optimize your URL structure and make it consistent across your website:

 • Include Page Primary Keyword - Although not a ranking factor, including the primary keyword for the page in the URL can help signal to users what the page is about.
+Also check out how the BERT algorithm works and why keywords are less important than they used to be.
+You can also insert a few LSI keywords to provide additional context to Google.
+Learn more about Natural Language Processing and how this affects how you use keywords in your content.

 • Reduce Filler Words - Try to reduce or eliminate filler words such as "and," "the," or "of" which can clutter the URL and make it harder to read and understand.
 This makes the URLs cleaner and more concise.